javbotero/Outer-Coast/_includes/apply-year.md

 **The Outer Coast Summer Seminar 2021 application cycle is now closed.**

-**We are extending a rolling admissions cycle through June 13, 2021 for the Fall & Spring Semesters of the Outer Coast Year.
+**We are extending a rolling admissions cycle for the Fall & Spring Semesters of the Outer Coast Year until spots are filled.
 Applications will be reviewed as they are received, and spots will fill up quickly.**

 **Want to learn more before you apply?
 [Click here to request more information](https://airtable.com/shrLXiJ4jiBpft64f).**